gaurav210233/simple-hyprland/docs/theming.md

 Extract the theme from our assets to the following location to apply it system-wide:

 ```
-tar -xzvf ~/simple-hyprland/assets/icons/Tela-circle-dracula.tar.xz -C /usr/share/icons/
+tar -xvf ~/simple-hyprland/assets/icons/Tela-circle-dracula.tar.xz -C /usr/share/icons/
 ```

 #### Kvantum Theme
 For Arch-based systems, install the kvantum-theme-catppuccin from the AUR:

 ```
-yay -S kvantum-theme-catppuccin
+yay -S kvantum-theme-catppuccin-git
 ```

 ## Setting the Themes 🖼️
 1. Use `nwg-look` to set the global GTK and icon theme, and apply the changes.
-2. Open the `kvantummanager` (with sudo to apply as root theme), select the desired theme, and apply it.
+2. Open the `kvantummanager` (with sudo to apply as root theme , "sudo -E kvantummanager"), select the desired theme, and apply it.
 3. Open the `qt6ct` (QT6 Settings) and set the icon theme.
 4. Optionally, you can change other settings like font size, cursor theme, etc.